lambda-feedback/user-documentation/docs/publications.md

 - Extended manifesto on why the education sector should use microservices for automated judgement in education.
 Reviews literature on systems engineering, software architecture, and eco-systems.
 Articulates the role of modules, interoperability, and microservices.
 Focuses on arguments for innovation and ethical use of AI.
 Results from deployments of microservices in Lambda feedback show how such a system can work in future.
 Highlights the needs for the future.
 This paper is a long read (~30 pages), providing the detailed thinking behind Lambda Feedback.

+#### 2025d: Chatbots for Dialogic Feedback during Self-Study: The Importance of Contextual Information

+- [:material-download: Download PDF](assets/publications/2025_EERN_Paper_Proceedings_Extracted.pdf) or access via the [Engineering Education Research Network (EERN) Conference Proceedings](https://research.manchester.ac.uk/en/publications/uk-and-ireland-engineering-education-research-network-annual-symp)

+- Conference Extended Abstract (8-pages); This paper examines how providing chatbots with context affects their educational value.
+Using a framework of impasse-driven learning, we introduce concepts of objective context (e.g. course materials) and subjective context (e.g. student's thought process).
+Our empirical evidence shows the benefits of providing context to chatbots.
+We also discuss the potential risks, namely removing student agency and ‘productive struggle’.
+We conclude that, on balance, chatbots are likely to be most educationally beneficial if context is available, but that chatbots should be configured to manage the risks.
+We outline future work on managing the risks.

 #### 2024: Automated Feedback on Student Attempts to Produce a Set of Dimensionless Power Products from a Set of Physical Quantities that Describe a Physical Problem

 - [:material-download: Download PDF](assets/publications/Lundengard_etal_2023_Preprint_Automated_feedback_on_dimensionless_power_products_from_physical_quantities.pdf) or access via [International Journal for Technology in Mathematics Education](https://www.ingentaconnect.com/content/resinf/tme/2024/00000031/00000003/art00003)